severin-lemaignan/knowledge_core/README-pypi.rst

    with kb.KB(embedded=True) as kb:
        #...

-Interacting with the minimalkb from other languages
+Interacting with KnowledgeCore from other languages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  from C++: check